gidven/saxo-openapi-guide/docs/basics/fundamental-programming-concepts/websocket-streaming.md

 5. **Initiate Streaming.** Behind the scenes, the OpenAPI automatically instructs the streaming server to start sending updates on the WebSocket connection for the new subscription.
 These updates will be buffered if the subscription request is received before the WebSocket connection is created to ensure consistency on the client side.

 6. **Receive Updates.** The client now receives data messages through the WebSocket connection.
 These messages are sent as a stream over a series of binary WebSocket frames.
 Each WebSocket frame can contain multiple data messages, and data messages can be split over several WebSocket frames, in which case a continuation frame follows.
 The `FIN` bit on each frame indicates whether the contained data completes a data message (see specification [here](https://tools.ietf.org/html/rfc6455#section-5.2)).
-Frame B in the below diagram only contains part of data message 3, which should be completed using the first half of frame C.
+Frame B in the below diagram only contains part of data message 3, which should be completed using the first half of frame C. Most client libraries handle these cases automatically without requiring additional configuration.

     ```
                         +---------------+-------------+-------------+